joshcrain/joshcrain.io/about/site/colophon.md

 description: Notes about the tools, languages, publishing methods, and assets used in the production of this website.

 ---
- <span class="dropcap">T</span>his website was created with Visual Studio Code on a Mac.
+This website was created with Visual Studio Code on a Mac.
 It is written in HTML, Markdown, Liquid, Nunjucks, CSS, and Javascript.
 The mark-up is written to be compliant with web standards.
 The layout uses CSS Grid for a custom layout.

  Eleventy is used for static page generation.
 Git is used for version control.
 Github is used to store the repository.
 Netlify hosts the website.
 [This site is fast](https://twitter.com/eleven_ty/status/1424715642884739074).
 It uses <a href="https://speedlify-joshcrain.netlify.app/" rel="noopener">a copy of Speedlify</a> to continuously measure site speed and accessibility.